Macbucheron1/Devops-Template/README.md

 ## Description

-This is the repository for the Devops project at ECE Paris
+This is the repository for the Devops project we did at ECE Paris.

+The Goal was to make a simple API et to deploy it using DevOps method.
+For each part you will find detail step in this readme

 Made by: